-19. THE FOLLOWING BACHELOR OF ENGINEERING TECHNOLOGY EXTENDED CURRICULUM PROGRAMMES (ECPs) ARE OFFERED IN THE FACULTY: (The programmes are being phased out.
-Final intake was in July 2019.)
+19. THE FOLLOWING BACHELOR OF ENGINEERING TECHNOLOGY EXTENDED CURRICULUM PROGRAMMES (ECPs) ARE OFFERED IN THE FACULTY:

 - Bachelor of Construction in Construction Management (ECP) - Bachelor of Construction in Quantity Surveying (ECP)

 20. THE FOLLOWING POSTGRADUATE DIPLOMAS ARE OFFERED IN THE FACULTY: